adamtabrams/adamtabrams/README.md

-I enjoy developing and using simple, opensource tools that make work more efficient.
+I enjoy developing and using simple, open source tools that make work more efficient.

 #### Languages
 - Recently learning: rust